Brief Introduction to Wireless USB

 Wireless USB can form true USB systems, which are formed by devices, hosts, and interconnection support.
 It applies the USB hub-spoke model, where its 127 wireless devices can build point-to-point links with the host.
 Embedded in a working computer, the host controller is unique.

-Wireless USB devices are categorized samely as traditional USB.
-Traditional USB hubs are not needed due to the existence of wire adapters.
+Wireless USB devices are categorized the samely as traditional USB.
+Traditional USB hubs are not needed because of the existence of wire adapters.

 How Wireless USB Works？